understanding-search/maze-dataset/docs/paper/paper.md

 This package has also been utilized in work by other groups:

-- [@nolte2024multistep] use `maze-dataset` to compare the effectiveness of transformers trained with the MLM-$\mathcal{U}$ [@MLMU-kitouni2024factorization] multistep prediction objective against standard autoregressive training for multi-step planning on our maze task.
+- By [@nolte2024multistep] to compare the effectiveness of transformers trained with the MLM-$\mathcal{U}$ [@MLMU-kitouni2024factorization] multistep prediction objective against standard autoregressive training for multi-step planning on our maze task.

-- [@wang2024imperative] and [@chen2024iaimperative] use `maze-dataset` to study the effectiveness of imperative learning.
+- By [@wang2024imperative] and [@chen2024iaimperative] to study the effectiveness of imperative learning.

+- By [@zhang2025tscend] to introduce a novel framework for reasoning diffusion models.

+- By [@dao2025alphamaze] to improve spatial reasoning in LLMs with GRPO.

 <!-- # Conclusion {#conclusion}